-Zach Pandl is a senior interest rate strategist for Columbia Management Investment Advisers, LLC, based in Minneapolis.
+Zach Pandl is a portfolio manager and strategist for Columbia Management, based in Minneapolis.
 Mr. Pandl focuses on research relating to the macroeconomy and government policy and their implications for interest rate markets.
 He chairs the Columbia Management Interest Rate Committee, which is responsible for formulating and articulating the firm’s view on interest rates in the U.S. and other developed markets.
 Mr. Pandl joined the firm in 2012 and has been a member of the investment community since 2006.

 The views expressed in this material are the views of the author through the date of publication and are subject to change without notice at any time based upon market and other factors.
 All information has been obtained from sources believed to be reliable, but its accuracy is not guaranteed.
 There is no representation or warranty as to the current accuracy, reliability or completeness of, nor liability for, decisions based on such information and it should not be relied on as such.
 This information may contain certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those discussed.
 There is no guarantee that investment objectives will be achieved or that any particular investment will be profitable.
 Past performance does not guarantee future results.
 This information is not intended to provide investment advice and does not account for individual investor circumstances.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon and risk tolerance.
 Please see our social media guidelines.